portermichael/mikeporter.tech-blog/_posts/2017-09-30-choosing-a-domain-name.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I personally, feel most comfortable registering my domain name and hosting with different providers.
 I prefer having specialized businesses doing what they do with a focus on the product I'm using in the long term.
 I also prefer separating how many businesses control aspects I depend on.
 Should NameCheap have an issue with my specific domain name, I know it will affect their primary business focus and that I have some leverage should I be treated unjustly.
 If I have the same issue with Amazon, I don't feel that I have as much leverage.
 But AWS is a major aspect of Amazon's business model, so I do feel more comfortable there.
 This is just personal preference, take it with a grain of salt.

-#### Buying a Squatted Domain
+#### Buying a Squatted or Expired Domain

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A lot of domains are held in the hopes someone will buy them.
 You can find out who owns it, and send them an email with your story and an offer.
-Sometimes you'll get lucky, ...other times it will cost thousands.
+Sometimes you'll get lucky, ...other times it will cost thousands and sometimes they will expire.
 There are numerous businesses built entirely around this process of buying and selling beyond the scope of this post.
+Do some googlefu to find articles related to those topics if you are interested.